 One for the Books

-One for the Books: is the most interactive and technologically advanced permanent exhibit in the Museum's 71-year history.
-1,537 square feet of exhibit space includes sections focusing on batting, pitching, fielding, baserunning and team records.
+One for the Books features 1,537 square feet of exhibit space includes sections focusing on batting, pitching, fielding, base running and team records.
 In addition to the artifacts, the exhibit includes in-case motion picture presentations, interactive trivia stations and the Digital Top 10 Tower.

 It died a hero.
 Any pieces, anything that I've used that gets into the Hall of Fame is a thrill.